-I mentioned earlier that yeast lives all over your dog’s body and this includes his gut.
+As mentioned earlier, yeast lives all over your dog’s body and this includes his gut.
 When yeast in your dog’s gut overgrows, it can irritate the gut lining, which is only made up of a single wall of cells.

-These cells normally stay tight together to stop bacteria, yeast and other toxins from entering the bloodstream.
-But when irritated, the space between the cells expands, allowing the contents of your dog’s gut leak into his bloodstream.
+These cells normally stay tight together to stop bacteria, yeast and other unwanted substances from entering the bloodstream.
+But when the gut lining gets irritated, the space between the cells expands, allowing the contents of your dog’s gut to leak into his bloodstream.

-This is leaky gut and it not only makes yeast infections worse … it can cause chronic inflammation and other diseases.
+This is leaky gut syndrome.
+It not only makes yeast infections worse … it can lead to chronic inflammation and other diseases.

 To make matters worse, if the yeast continues to grow and feed, it will crowd out beneficial microorganisms.
-And with nothing to compete for resources, the yeast will get more aggressive and begin releasing toxins.
+And without that competition for resources, the yeast will get more aggressive and begin releasing toxins.
 In fact, super yeast can release over 60 toxins that further aggravate the gut lining and your dog’s discomfort.